island-is/handbook/docs/api-design-guide/implementation/errors.md

      field value will usually represent the HTTP response code.
      - `message` *(String)* A human readable string providing more details about the error.
-     - `errors` *(Array)*  **(Optional)** A more detailed information about the
-     - error(s).
-API developers can structure each object in the array as they
-     - like, but should when ever possible, use that structure through out the
+     - `errors` *(Array)*  **(Optional)** A more detailed information about the error(s).
+API developers can structure each object in the array as they like, but should when ever possible, use that structure through out the application.
+For example, the following fields in each object of the array could be included.
-     - application. `help` and `trackingId` are examples of keys that could be included in this object.
          - `help` *(Optional)* Url to a page explaining the error and possible solutions.
          - `trackingId` *(Optional)* identifier for mapping failures to service internal codes.
+         - `param` *(Optional)* name of the parameter which was incorrect.
+         - `code` and `message` *(Optional)* could provide more detailed information about a specific error, like when parsing parameters.

 #### REST error response examples